Introduction

 The cloud computing model is built on a “stack” of services, offering different levels of control and flexibility:

-1. Infrastructure as a Service (IaaS): IaaS provides virtualized computing resources over the internet.
+- Infrastructure as a Service (IaaS): This type of cloud computing eliminates the need for real hardware by offering networking, storage, and servers on demand.
 It allows businesses to rent servers, storage, and networking on a pay-as-you-go basis.
-Examples include Amazon Web Services (AWS) and Microsoft Azure.
+AWS, Google Cloud and Microsoft Azure are few of them providing same service.

-2. Platform as a Service (PaaS): PaaS provides a platform that allows developers to build, test, and deploy applications without worrying about the underlying infrastructure.
+- Platform as a Service (PaaS): With the help of PaaS, developers can create, test, and launch apps without having to worry about the supporting infrastructure.
 Examples include Google App Engine and SAP Cloud.

-3. Software as a Service (SaaS): SaaS delivers software applications over the internet, on a subscription basis.
+- Software as a Service (SaaS): A licensed software distribution approach where software is not bought and installed on personal computers but is instead accessed online through a subscription.
 This model is ideal for businesses that want to reduce the complexity of software management.
 Examples include Microsoft 365 and Dropbox.

 Benefits of Cloud Computing